Fr3dMer/UoM_stp_tutorials/README.md

 # STP tutorial problems

 My goal is to apply ChatGPT to these tutorial problems.
 I created the main.py structure and the general class structures, with the goal of ChatGPT filling in the rest.
 Cli,log and exercise1 was simple to fill in.
 As I moved into exercise2, I found chatGPT needed improved imput.
-As the problemz increased in complexity I found needed to break the problems into manageable chunks before ChatGPT could complete them.
+As the problems increased in complexity I found needed to break the problems into manageable chunks before ChatGPT could complete them.

 # Run the script